 17. Eureka at Science Bono Discovery Centre

-Winner of numerous travel and education awards, the Science Bono Discovery Centre will capture your kids’ imagination and ignite a life-long love of science.
-Housed in a repurposed power station find it on the corner of Miriam Makeba and President streets, Newtown, Johannesburg.
-Close to other Newtown attractions such as the Market Theatre and World of Beer.
+Winner of numerous travel and education awards, the Science Bono Discovery Centre will capture your kids’ imagination and ignite a life-long love for science.
+Housed in a repurposed power station, find it on the corner of Miriam Makeba and President streets, Newtown, Johannesburg.
+It is close to other Newtown attractions such as the Market Theatre and World of Beer.
 Open 7 days a week.

-18. For a helluva night out look no futher than Hell’s Kitchen
+18. For a helluva night out look no further than Hell’s Kitchen

-Cost: R128 for Bad Ass Baby Back Ribs.
+Cost: R160 for the Bad Ass Baby Back Ribs.